lewtech/todone/README.md

 a functional app up quickly, demonstrating all of the above requirements.
 It would be nice to really dive into webdevelopment and design something that's responsive, functional, and beautiful.
 But that is a task for Future-Lew.

+Included are some screenshots and demo vid for convenience.